-- VISITATION HOURS (NON-COVID UNITS): 2 visitors a time are allowed per day during the hours of 10:00 a.m. to 7 p.m.
+VISITATION HOURS (NON-COVID UNITS): 2 visitors a time are allowed per day during the hours of 10:00 a.m. to 7 p.m.
 Visitors will be allowed to alternate.
-This does not apply for patients in COVID-19 treatment areas.
+This does not apply to patients in COVID-19 treatment areas.

-- COVID UNIT: One (1) adult support person is allowed per day during the hours of 4 p.m.- 6:00 p.m.
-(Same visitor for entire visit)
+COVID UNIT: One (1) adult support person is allowed per day during the hours of 4 p.m.- 6:00 p.m.
+(Same visitor for an entire visit)

-- Women’s Center: Women’s services will be allowing support person to be with patient, Plus a Visitor.
-Siblings will be allowed (family Time) from 4pm – 6pm
+Women’s Center: Women’s services will be allowing a support person to be with the patient, Plus a Visitor.
+Siblings will be allowed (family Time) from 4 pm – 6 pm

-- Rehab Center: One visitor at a time is allowed from 8 a.m. to 6 p.m.
-Visitor must ALWAYS abide by facemask policy.
+Rehab Center: One visitor at a time is allowed from 8 a.m. to 6 p.m.
+Visitors must ALWAYS abide by the facemask policy.

 Thank you for your understanding and cooperation.

 Unidades No-Covid19 para pacientes adultos: Solo una (1) persona adulta de apoyo tendrá permitido el acceso.
 Deberá ser la misma persona durante toda la estancia del paciente.
 Los horarios de visita son de 12 p.m. a las 6 p.m.
 Esto no aplica para pacientes internados en áreas COVID-19.